oroinc/documentation/user_guide/data_management_grids.rst

 Change the Table
 ^^^^^^^^^^^^^^^^

-Actually, you can change the set of details available in the grid (if permitted), and the order of columns.
-To do so, go to the right corner of the grid, and click the settings icon |IcSettings|.
+You can change the set of details available in the grid (if permitted) and its order of columns by going to the right corner of the grid and clicking the settings icon |IcSettings|.

-To show/hide a column on the grid, check/uncheck it in the *"Table Settings"*.(The list of columns is defined by the system administrator with the  *Show On Grid* setting of the entity fields).
+To show/hide a column on the grid, check/uncheck it in the *"Table Settings"*.(The list of columns is defined by the system administrator using the *Show On Grid* setting of the entity fields).

-To move columns of the grid, move them in the form: click on the "Sort" column and hold the mouse button - drag the column to change their order:
+To move a column on the grid, move it in the form: click on the "Sort" icon opposite to the column name, hold the mouse button, and drag the column to change the order:

 |